SDiamante13/fantasy-football-email-service/README.md

 Replace `${API_KEY}` with your Send Grid API key.

 Replace email properties with your desired sender and receiver.

+If using a proxy provide the proxy host and port.

 To make your own cronjob I recommend using [Cron Generator](https://crontab-generator.org/)